zebrunner/carina/docs/automation/web.md

 > It is recommended to use _element_loading_strategy=BY_VISIBILITY_ because in some cases condition with presence happens faster but elements are still not accessible due to invisibility at this short period of time.

-Element loading strategy could be set at the same places as **Page loading strategy**.
+Element loading strategy could be set at the same places as **Page opening strategy**.

 To check if element presence:
 ```java